An extensive selection of works from the collection, from historical pieces to modernist and contemporary New Zealand art

 Presented by Waikato Museum Te Whare Taonga o Waikato

-The paintings, worth in excess of $6 million, include important historical works from the early nineteenth century right up to the most contemporary paintings made recently by this country’s emerging artists.
+The paintings include important historical works from the early 19th century right up to the most contemporary paintings made recently by this country’s emerging artists.
 The Fletcher Collection was started in 1962 when Sir James Fletcher and his colleague George Fraser replaced the photos of racehorses that hung on the board room walls with four Coromandel watercolours by J. B. C. Hoyte.
 These four works are included in the exhibition.

 Earliest Colonial Artists